 Kindful's Donation Plugin is the easiest way to accept donations anywhere - and to have those donations automatically flow into your Kindful account.

-Instructions to add the Donation Plugin to your Squarespace website follow.
+The instructions below walk through adding the Donation Plugin to your Squarespace website.

 Embed the Donation Plugin’s Button inside page content:

 - Go to your Squarespace site editor, find or create the donation page onto which you want to embed the donation form, and click “Edit” on the page’s main content box.

 - Click on the teardrop shaped buttons present inside the text box to open up the list of content blocks.